Borneo, It’s a Jungle Out There!

 Three things that make travel more fun.

-For years we’ve been thankful that we live a city life that makes travel less frightening than it is for some travelers.
+For years we’ve been thankful that we live a city life which makes travel less frightening than it is for some folks.
 Three things we do on a regular basis here in SF make our trips easier, less daunting, and help us have a wider variety of experiences.

 Buses.
 Being transit friendly makes getting around a joy.
 My favorite transit app is Citymapper.
 Citymapper has opened up a world of transit that used to be quite challenging to figure out.
 In London, like most tourists, we would be tied to the underground, with the confusing but understandable and always available map, but now, with Citymapper we use buses a lot.
 You can plug in your destination and be directed to the best bus routes, shown where the stop is, and the app will ping you before it’s time for you to get off the bus.
 No worries about missing your stop.
 The best part about riding a bus is being above ground and getting to appreciate the city – especially from the top of a double decker.